What will post-COVID weddings look like?

 A big party!

 After all the restrictions we have been living with, I’m pretty sure everyone is ready for a big party!
-Hopefully, 2021 will see the return of ‘the evening do’.
+Hopefully, after June 21st 2021, we will see the return of ‘the evening do’.
 Weddings could be the first large gatherings that many people will attend after the lockdown and couples are determined to show them a good time.
 Think of the things we’ve missed like enjoying a drink with family, dancing to music, or catching up for a good old gossip with a group of friends.
 Your wedding day will be a chance for people to let their hair down and have a good time.
 Some of my couples have already exchanged vows in a micro wedding and can’t wait for the big celebration in 2021.
 Hopefully, bands and DJs will be able to perform again and everyone can get on the dance floor!